You Can Install Solar Panels

 You will screw the SolaDeck into place and then adhere shingles to the top of the flashing with sealant.

-Getting the panels on your roof is one of the most satisfying parts of the install, and it’s relatively quick depending on the help you have (or rooftop delivery).
+Getting the panels on your roof is one of the most satisfying parts of the install, and it’s relatively quick depending on the help you have.

-If you decide not to opt for rooftop delivery, you can get the panels onto your roof, one at a time, by holding it steady with one arm and holding onto the ladder with the other.
+The best way to get panels on your roof is one at a time, by holding it steady with one arm and holding onto the ladder with the other.

 Panels weigh about 45 pounds, which is manageable for most, but it is important to be working with someone else at this stage so that you can safely maneuver the bulky equipment.
 If there are harsh weather conditions, wait for a clear day to carry the panels up onto the roof.